JOIN A NATIONAL COHORT OF OVER 4,000 AHEC SCHOLARS ACROSS THE COUNTRY

 As an AHEC Scholar, you can set yourself apart in an ever-changing and increasingly competitive healthcare system with a nationally recognized program.

 AHEC Scholars is a two-year program for health professions students interested in getting hands-on experience and learning about topics that affect communities.
 The program focuses on developing a deeper understanding social determinants of health that affect vulnerable populations and underserved communities..

-By learning about the unique needs many people face, students will change the way they see the bigger picture beyond the individual.
-The AHEC Scholars program is designed to augment the student’s current curriculum.
-Ultimately, students will create more meaningful interactions with the populations they encounter through their experiences in the program.
+By learning about the unique needs many people face, you can change the way you see the bigger picture beyond the individual.
+The AHEC Scholars program is designed to augment current curriculum.
+Ultimately, you can create more meaningful interactions with the populations you encounter through your experiences in the program.